 If the number you get for A is positive but B is a negative number, you cannot afford to stay home right now, at least without some serious changes to your budget.

 Are both numbers in the black?
 These figures represent the difference between how much you make and how much you spend.
 Essentially, how much you’d be able to save in each scenario.
+(Here are some money-saving tips from personal finance bloggers.)

 According to one rule of thumb, you should ideally be saving 15% of your income.
 Particularly if you or your spouse are considering quitting, you might consider that a floor, since you’ll likely want some ongoing cushion against unexpected expenses.